readthedocs/readthedocs.org/docs/user/intro/doctools.rst

     .. grid-item-card::  Markdoc
         :link: markdoc.html

-        Markdoc is documentation tool developed by Stripe that allows you to write documentation in a custom Markdown flavor.
+        Markdoc is a documentation tool developed by Stripe that allows you to write documentation in a custom Markdown flavor.

         Supported formats
              :bdg-success:`md`